ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 The following snippet shows an example of a IdP Assertion conveyed with the response.

+The primary system must keep the IdP Assertion in memory to use it to authenticate the **[Get X-User Assertion](./GetXAssertion.md)** transaction.

+The primary system is not required to analyze the IdP Assertion further, but may extract the following information from the assertion:
+-  *NameID* : This element conveys the user ID assigned by IdP.
+Primary systems may use it to locally authenticate the user in the primary system.
+- *AttributeStatement*: IdP may provide user attributes in the *AttributeStatement* child elements.
+The optional fields cover the GLN of the healthcare professional and other attributes, the primary system may use internally.

 ```
 47     <saml2:Assertion xmlns:saml2="urn:oasis:names:tc:SAML:2.0:assertion" xmlns:xs="http://www.w3.org/2001/XMLSchema" ID="Assertion_4f962f0ff6d14c9ea77726da3c2c88bb76fcae67" IssueInstant="2020-09-24T11:19:41.633Z" Version="2.0">
 48      <saml2:Issuer>fed.idp.ch</saml2:Issuer>